-The black queen is about to capture the white rook in the corner.
+White to play The black queen is about to capture the white rook in the corner.
 Only an immediate queen exchange will save the day.
 Can you see how white managed to force the queens off the board?

-Conor Sheehan (1876) vs Nitish Arun (1912), Masters Section, Rd.
-3, Cork Chess Congress 2024
+Conor Sheehan (1876) vs Nitish Arun (1912), Rd.
+3, Masters Section, Cork Chess Congress 2024

-Black has a simple plan that leads to the win of white's pawn on e5.
+Black to play Black has a simple plan that leads to the win of white's pawn on e5.
 Can you find it?